alexbobes/bitcoin-brute-force-tool/README.md

 - Supports debug modes for each brute force mode
 - Automatically saves progress and hash rate information
 - Save and load progress for each instance, allowing you to resume from where you left off
-- Saves found addresses and balances to a wallet database
+- Saves found addresses and balances to a wallet database (SQLite)
+- Sends notifications to Slack with information about the script's progress, such as the number of addresses checked in the last 30 minutes and the total number of addresses checked

 ## Requirements